-California and southern gardeners once had sole bragging rights to homegrown citrus.
-Thanks to easygoing dwarf varieties that thrive indoors in containers, gardeners in colder climates and with limited space can squeeze in on the citrus love.
+Thanks to easygoing dwarf varieties that thrive indoors in containers, gardeners in all climates and with limited space can squeeze in on the love of fruit.
 Here are some container-friendly varieties.

 Owari Satsuma Mandarin

 These snack-size, seedless fruits continue to grow in popularity.
 Cool nights and warm days give this hardy fruit a sweet, tart flavor.